-The first reason to consider umbrella insurance is due to cost: Commercial umbrella liability coverage can increase the potential coverage of several policies—by a substantial dollar amount—for a reasonable cost.
+The first reason to consider umbrella insurance is due to cost.
+Commercial umbrella liability coverage can increase the potential coverage of several policies—by a substantial dollar amount—for a reasonable cost.
 Comparatively speaking, it can be more affordable than paying to increase the individual policy’s liability coverage to the same threshold.
 This can help a business owner control costs while maximizing protection.

 Secondly, sometimes you are required to increase the limits of your coverage to fulfill a contract requirement.
 For example, your construction business is being considered for a large project.
 However, you are required to increase your liability limits from $1 million to $5 million.
-Adding a commercial umbrella policy to your primary policy is an easy way to fulfill the contract requirement.
+Adding an umbrella policy to your primary policy is an easy way to fulfill the contract requirement.

 Lastly, umbrella insurance can be purchased to cover any exclusions or gaps in your existing insurance policies.
 If that is the primary objective of purchasing the additional coverage, make sure the umbrella policy doesn’t exclude the same gaps.

 How to Determine How Much Additional Insurance Coverage is Necessary